the MAC:

 Common but not always offered or encouraged.
 It is a requirement at the MAC.

-Approximately 100 hours per year are personally and professionally designed by your child, with faculty supervision.
+Approximately 100 hours during the three years are personally and professionally designed by your child, with faculty supervision.

 Independent work allows the student to tailor higher level interests to their own liking and need, as well as prepare them for post graduation.